- 1. Degrees

 20.4 A Full-time student will not be permitted to write more than two (2) Supplemental Evaluations in any term; exceptions are at the discretion of the Dean.

-20.5 No full-time student will be allowed to write more than four (4) Supplemental Evaluations during the student's entire period of undergraduate study at RMC, which includes any RMC equivalent undergraduate courses taken at the Royal Military College Saint-Jean.
+20.5 No full-time student will be allowed to undertake more than four (4) Supplemental Evaluations during the student's entire period of undergraduate study at RMC, which includes any RMC equivalent undergraduate courses taken at the Royal Military College Saint-Jean.
+These four (4) Supplemental Evaluations cannot be used for ATE or LCF courses, however, students will be permitted:

 20.6 Part-time students are not permitted to write Supplemental Evaluations.